-There are several forms of the small leaf rhododendron species called R. minus which has several variations.
-The early blooming R. minus var. carolinianum grows in a few isolated locations in North Carolina that almost parallel the habitat of R. vaseyi.
-One is near spots in the southwest part of the state.
+There are several forms of the small leaf rhododendron called R. minus (lower left) which has several variations.
+The early blooming R. minus var. carolinianum grows in a few isolated centers in North Carolina that almost parallel the habitat of R. vaseyi.
+One is near Mount Pisgah where the flowers tend to be white or pale pink and often have a prominent yellow blotch.
+Populations near Grandfather Mountain and lower elevations in the Linville Gorge where R. vaseyi does not grow seem to trend toward deeper pink with small spots in the throat rather than a bold yellow blotch.
+A more southern form R. minus var. minus can be found in isolated spots in the southwest part of the state.
 It tends to have tubular flowers that open in midseason.
-There is another rare dwarf form of R. minus with dark purple flowers that we call R. minus var. smokianum (right).
-It seems to be restricted to high elevations and vertical cliffs like Mount LeConte and Chimney Tops.
+There is another rare dwarf form of R. minus with dark purple flowers that we call R. minus var. smokianum.
+It seems to be restricted to high elevations in the Smokies like Mount LeConte and Chimney Tops.